 The chart below lays out the costs of taking a cruise, using the estimated amounts mentioned above.
 We’ve also laid out the estimates for both a shorter cruise (five days) and the traditional seven-day trip.

 Keep in mind that these are just estimates, per person.
-A couple would expect to double them.
+A couple would expect to double these prices.

 As well, remember that what you spend will vary widely based on any number of factors, including your own budgeting for the trip and how much you let loose on your vacation.

 But as you can see, on a per-person basis the cost for a 7-day cruise can run around $2,000 when you factor in everything you’ll spend.
 Shorter cruises will run around $1,500.

 Want to learn more about about how to save money on your next trip?
 See our 32 tips to save money on on a cruise.